Quantum Nonlocality under Latency Constraints: Multi-Step Latency-Constrained (LC) Games

 We can also define a quantum advantage from the other direction.
 We can define $\tau_c(\alpha)$ for $\alpha \in [0,\omega_a]$ as the \textbf{$\alpha$-classical threshold time}: the minimum number of time steps for a classical strategy to achieve a winning probability of $\alpha$ or higher.
 We can similarly define $\tau_q(\alpha)$ as the \textbf{$\alpha$-quantum threshold time}.
 If

-for some $\alpha$, then we have a \emph{mathematically provable time advantage using quantum resources} as described in~\Cref{sec:intro} for this SISO game and specific $\alpha$.
+for some $\alpha$, then we have a \emph{mathematically provable time advantage using quantum resources} (as described in~\Cref{sec:intro}) for this SISO game and specific $\alpha$.
 Note that~\Cref{prp:siso_trivial} implies that for all $\alpha \in [0,\omega_a]$,

 For a SISO game, we observe that both classical and quantum strategies lead to behaviors which satisfy a relaxation of the no-signaling condition.
-Namely, parties that are within each others' light cones can communicate, but the behavior of parties outside of each others' light cones must be no-signaling with respect to each other.
-Just like simple LC games, information regarding which parties are in each others' light cones can be captured by a directed\footnote{This corresponds to the fact that we did not assume $\ell(i,j)$ is symmetric. } graph: \begin{dfn} Let $(\mathcal V, \pi, \ell)$ be a SISO, $\tau$-step LC game.
-Its \textbf{connectivity graph} $G =(V,E)$ is defined as:
+Namely, parties that are within each other's light cones can communicate, but the marginal behavior of parties outside of each other's light cones must be no-signaling with respect to each other.
+Just like simple LC games, information regarding which parties are in each other's light cones can be captured by a directed graph.
+The only condition we need to add is that the latency function satisfies the triangle inequality.
+Otherwise, going through an intermediate party can lower the total number of time steps taken to communicate between two parties. \begin{dfn} Let $(\mathcal V, \pi, \ell)$ be a SISO, $\tau$-step LC game.
+We say the SISO game is \textbf{path-consistent} if $\ell$ satisfies the triangle inequality: